| By Meera Ladwa When sleep becomes a nightmare ARE you feeling

 when they lose control of their muscles and may be unable to move

+or talk even though they remain conscious.
 Many also suffer from vivid, frightening dreams known

 as "hypnagogic" hallucinations.
 There is no cure for narcolepsy,